Weak amenability for dynamical systems: Weak amenability

 satisfies $| \omega(a - F(t)(a)) | < \epsilon$ for all $a \in M,\ t \in E,\ \omega \in \Omega$.
 In this way we produce a net $(F_i)$, indexed by triples of the form $(E,\epsilon,\Omega)$, such that $F_i(t)(a) \to a$ in the weak* topology.
 For each $t \in G$, $F(t)$ defined above is a finite rank map on $M$ as in the proof of Theorem~\ref{th:systemweaklyamenableiffnormclosedcrossedprodhasCBAP}; indeed, suppose $\rho = \sum_{j=1}^k \phi_j \otimes T_j$, where $\phi_j$ is a functional and $T_j \in \vNcros{M}{G}{\beta}$.
 Then

 so that $\{ \EE (T_j \lambda_{t\inv} ) : j=1 , \ldots , k \}$ span $\ran F(t)$.
-The same calculation as in the proof of Theorem~\ref{th:systemweaklyamenableiffnormclosedcrossedprodhasCBAP} shows that $\nrm[S_F]_\cb = \nrm[\rho]_\cb$; in particular $F$ is a Herz--Schur $(M_\beta,G,\beta)$-multiplier.
+Similar calculations to those in the proof of Theorem~\ref{th:systemweaklyamenableiffnormclosedcrossedprodhasCBAP} show that $\nrm[S_F]_\cb = \nrm[\rho]_\cb$ and $F$ is a Herz--Schur $(M_\beta,G,\beta)$-multiplier.
 Each $S_F$ is a composition of weak*-continuous maps, so is weak*-extendable.
 We have that the net $(F_i)$ satisfies all the conditions of weak amenability of $(M,G,\beta)$ except that it may not be finitely supported.
 To correct this we use the assumption that $G$ is weakly amenable.
-Let $(\varphi_j)$ be a net of functions on $G$ satisfying Definition~\ref{de:weakamenabilityofgroup}.
+Let $(\varphi_j)$ be a net of functions on $G$ implementing weak amenability.
 Define another net, indexed by the product directed set,

 which is a net of Herz--Schur $\id$-multipliers of $(M_\beta,G,\beta)$, with $S_{F_{i,j}} = S_{\varphi_j} \circ S_{F_i}$.
 From the properties of $\varphi_j$ and $F_i$ we have that each $F_{i,j}$ is finitely supported, $F_{i,j}(t)$ is finite rank for all $t \in G$, and $F_{i,j}(t)(a)$ converges to $a$ in the weak* topology.
-Finally, $\nrm[F_{i,j}]_\HS = \nrm[S_{F_{i,j}}]_\cb \leq \nrm[S_{\varphi_{i,j}}]_\cb \nrm[S_{F_i}]_\cb$, so the net is uniformly bounded. \end{proof}
+Finally, $\nrm[F_{i,j}]_\HS = \nrm[S_{F_{i,j}}]_\cb \leq \nrm[S_{\varphi_j}]_\cb \nrm[S_{F_i}]_\cb$, so the net is uniformly bounded. \end{proof}

-\begin{remarks} {\rm {\bf (i)} In the proof of (ii)$\Rightarrow$(i) above we required weak amenability of $G$; to see why this requirement arose let us return to the proof of Theorem~\ref{th:systemweaklyamenableiffnormclosedcrossedprodhasCBAP}.
-There we are able to approximate in norm the operators $\rho_\gamma$, which implement the CBAP of $\thcrs$, by operators $\rho_{\gamma ,n}$ with finite-dimensional range spanned by elements of the form $\pi^\theta(a) \lambda^\theta_t$, such that $\nrm[\rho_{\gamma ,n}]_\cb$ is closely related to $\nrm[\rho_\gamma]_\cb$; these estimates allowed us to identify the support and Herz--Schur norm of $F_{\gamma ,n}$.
+\begin{remarks} {\rm \begin{enumerate}[i.] \item In the proof of (ii)$\implies$(i) above we required weak amenability of $G$; to see why this requirement arose let us return to the proof of Theorem~\ref{th:systemweaklyamenableiffnormclosedcrossedprodhasCBAP}.
+There we are able to approximate in norm the operators $\rho_\gamma$, which implement the CBAP of $\rcrs$, by operators $\rho_{\gamma ,n}$ with finite-dimensional range spanned by elements of the form $\pi(a) \lambda_t$, such that $\nrm[\rho_{\gamma ,n}]_\cb$ is closely related to $\nrm[\rho_\gamma]_\cb$; these estimates allowed us to identify the support and Herz--Schur norm of $F_{\gamma ,n}$.
 Such norm estimates are not available in the setting of Theorem~\ref{th:characterisationweakamenabilityandCBAPcrossedproducts}, so the extra hypothesis seems to be required to use the techniques in this paper.